Tejaswini369-ux/audio_processing/README.md

 **Important:**
 - Skip the "Update the Windows Subsystem for Linux (WSL) to WSL 2" section.
-- Continue directly to "Configuring Git and GitHub on WSL2".
+- Continue directly to "Installing Node.js on WSL2".
+- ignore everything from "Configuring Git and GitHub on WSL2"

 ### 2. Install Dependencies
 1. Open the Linux terminal.